🇹🇹Trinidad

 These days, national competitions are held crowning the best Parang performers along the lines of the Calypso Tent competitions held during the Carnival Season.

 Another more recent development is the advent of different forms of Parang, which have sprung up appealing more directly to the various ethnic groups in Trinidad.
-Soca Parang, for instance, melds the two popular musical forms and features lyrics in English.
+Soca Parang, for instance, melds the two popular musical forms.
+Lyrics are sung in English.
 There’s also Chutney Parang, which draws upon the country’s Indian heritage and is often sung in Hindi.

 For real, authentic Parang, though, nothing but Spanish will do.
-The video features Paul Hernandez singing Rio Manzanares, a longtime Parang standard, with the legendary Clarita Rivas playing the cuatro, a small four-string guitar essential to Parang music.
+The video features Paul Hernandez singing Rio Manzanares, a longtime Parang standard.
+The legendary Clarita Rivas is also shown playing the cuatro, a small four-string guitar essential to Parang music.
 Clarita was crowned the first-ever National Parang Queen in 1971.
 She lost her singing voice at the young age of 23 when her tonsils were removed, so this is a very special performance.

 Unfortunately, classic Parang from the likes of Clarita and others are hard to find outside of Trinidad.
 Some of the best I’ve found recently is by the Lara Brothers.
 Click here to check out their playlist on iTunes.